barrage/crony/README.md

 # Crony: simple cron runner

-Runner that will spawn separate thread where cron jobs will execute.
+Runner that will spawn a separate thread where cron jobs will be executed.

 ## Example